vmware-tanzu/tanzu-dev-portal/content/practices/boris/index.md

 #### Success/Expected Outcomes
 At the end of a Boris exercise, Services, APIs, Data and Event Choreography and a backlog of work starts becoming obvious.

 SNAP is used to quickly document the outcomes of a Boris in real-time.
 Information is often grouped into APIs, Data, Pub/Sub, External Systems/UI, Stories, and Risks.
-The key artifact is a poster-sized sticky paper on a conference room wall, with one SNAP per node or service depicted on Boris.
+The key artifact is a poster-sized sticky paper on a conference room wall or similar from a digital workspace, with one SNAP per node or service depicted on Boris.
 Typically there will be one SNAP per node or service depicted on Boris.
 Each SNAP consists of documentation about six categories: APIs, Data, External Systems/UI, Pub/Sub, Stories and Risks.

 #### Facilitator Notes & Tips